Brazil opposition leaders join forces against Rousseff

 Beto Albuquerque, the PSB's leader in the house of deputies, told reporters that Silva had "discussed the possibility" of being the vice presidential candidate on Campos' ticket.

-Paulo Sotero, head of the Brazil Institute at the Wilson Center in Washington, said the alliance was widely seen as a "masterstroke" by Campos that effectively turns next year's election upside-down.
+Paulo Sotero, head of the Brazil Institute at the Wilson Centre in Washington, said the alliance was widely seen as a "masterstroke" by Campos that effectively turns next year's election upside-down.

 Until Saturday, most political observers had expected Silva to join a smaller party, and virtually no one had predicted an alliance with Campos.